omnivector-solutions/license-manager/docs-source/src/development.rst

    docker-compose up

 -----------------------------------------------
-4) Add the license-manager-agent to the cluster
+4) Add the License Manager Agent to the cluster
 -----------------------------------------------
-The final component we need to deploy is the ``license-manager-agent``.
-The ``license-manager-agent`` is deployed to the same model as the slurm charms, and related to ``slurmctld``.
+The final component we need to deploy is the ``License Manager Agent``.
+The ``License Manager Agent`` is deployed to the same model as the slurm charms, and related to ``slurmctld``.

 .. code-block:: bash